How to Tell If Your Dog Has Hair or Fur

 Spot the Difference Between Hair and Fur

-Unlike fur, hair can be curly and short as with poodles or long and straight as with Afghan Hounds.
+What is the difference between hair and fur on dogs? be curly and short as with poodles or long and straight as with Afghan Hounds.
 Fur tends to be shorter, and is predisposed to a certain length.
 Hair on dogs, on the other hand, grows continuously as hair does for humans.
 A fur undercoat can also feel quite different from the outer coat, while hair generally feels the same throughout.
 Hair usually grows in a single layer and feels relatively thin, while fur – especially before coats are blown – can feel thick and heavy.

 The undercoat is a major difference between hair and fur, and dogs with undercoats will blow their coats seasonally.
 This seasonal shedding is one thing to keep in mind for pet owners who have allergies, as thick, furry coats not only trap and hold more dander, they also lead to more allergens being shed around the home.